AllenCell/PairUPWorkshop/segmentation_and_intensity/README.md

 ## Data visualization using web volume viewer

-We can also use the [Web-volume viewer](https://github.com/allen-cell-animated/volume-viewer) to visualize the results.
-A neccesary step here is converting the data into the OME-Zarr format
+We can also use the [3D Volume Viewer](https://github.com/allen-cell-animated/volume-viewer) to visualize the results.
+A necessary step here is converting the data into the OME-Zarr format

 ```
 # Converts timelapse data into the OME-Zarr standard